-There are many different ways of advertising a product or a service via website.
-However, they all come to either paid or free traffic.
+There are many different ways of advertising a product or a service via a website.
+However, they all come from either paid or free traffic sources.

 What is free traffic in digital marketing?